MrFireOne/angularjs-templateurl-loader/README.md

 #### Webpack

-Here is an example markup of the `webpack.config.js`, which chains the `angular1-templateurl-loader` to the `awesome-typescript-loader`
+Here is an example markup of the `webpack.config.js`, which chains the `angularjs-templateurl-loader` to the `awesome-typescript-loader`
 Will resolve for the template from the resolve.root, in this case the current directory of the file or in the app's root directory

 ```js